 - caffeine intake of more than three cups of coffee or equivalent per day

 - chronic kidney or liver disease

 - thyroid disease or an overactive thyroid gland

 So, if you are over 60, consider having a bone density test.
 Be advised by your doctor.

 Your health check-up may include discussion about other health concerns, such as:

-Your doctor may be able to help you directly.
-Sometimes, your doctor may refer to you specialists for diagnosis and treatment.
+Your doctor may be able to help you directly, or they may refer to you specialists for diagnosis and treatment.

 You may need other regular tests not listed here depending on your personal or family medical history.
 Ask your doctor for further information.

 This page has been produced in consultation with and approved by:

 Content on this website is provided for information purposes only.
 Information about a therapy, service, product or treatment does not in any way endorse or support such therapy, service, product or treatment and is not intended to replace advice from your doctor or other registered health professional.
 The information and materials contained on this website are not intended to constitute a comprehensive guide concerning all aspects of the therapy, product or treatment described on the website.
 All users are urged to always seek advice from a registered health care professional for diagnosis and answers to their medical questions and to ascertain whether the particular therapy, service, product or treatment described on the website is suitable in their circumstances.
 The State of Victoria and the Department of Health & Human Services shall not bear any liability for reliance by any user on the materials contained on this website.